terrafloww/rasteret/README.md

 # 🛰️ Rasteret

-"""
+Fast and efficient access to Cloud-Optimized GeoTIFFs (COGs), optimized for Sentinel-2 and Landsat data.

-Work-in-progress library.
+    > **Note:** Work-in-progress library.
 The APIs are subject to change, and as such, documentation is not yet available.
-"""

-Fast and efficient access to Cloud-Optimized GeoTIFFs (COGs), optimized for Sentinel-2 and Landsat 9 data.

 ## 🚀 Features
 - Fast byte-range based COG access
-- STAC integration with GeoParquet indexing
+- STAC Geoparquet creation with extra metadata columns
-- Cloud provider support (AWS S3)
+- Paid public data support (AWS S3 Landsat)
 - Xarray and GeoDataFrame outputs
 - Parallel data loading
 - Simple high-level API

 ## 📋 Prerequisites
-- Python ≥3.8
+- Python ≥3.10
-- GDAL
 - AWS credentials (for accessing paid AWS buckets)

 ### ⚙️ AWS Credentials Setup